jonlarale/tasks-api-management/README.md

 ## Description

 Manage tasks associated with authenticated and authorized users through this REST API.
+You can link this API with [Tasks API Gateway](https://github.com/jonlarale/task-api-gateway) to authorize and authenticate the endpoints.

 ## Installation